What is the iCarol Assessment Gauge, and How is it Used?

 As users answer the assessment questions, the gauge moves up or down depending on how the answers are weighted, something decided and set up by your organization.
 Below is an example of how a set of questions in a suicide assessment may add up to create the gauge shown below.
 Based on the weights of the answers, this person was assessed as being very high risk.

-To learn more about this feature and learn how to get started with setting it up in your system, read this help article and have a designated Support Contact from your organization submit a case requesting assistance.
+To learn more about this feature and learn how to get started with setting it up in your system, iCarol customers have access to this help article.
+Please open a ticket with the iCarol Support Team if you’d like additional guidance or assistance using this feature!